-That said, I’ve learned that I’d rather be doing about 3,000 different things besides plugging away in an office all day.
-Being outdoors, working on house projects (my own home or the four rental properties we keep), being with my family, all come to mind.
+That said, I’ve found that I’d rather be doing about 3,000 different things besides plugging away in an office all day.
+Being outdoors, working on house projects (my own home or the four rental properties we keep), and being with my family, all come to mind.

 Family time is so much better when it’s not squeezed among the many obligations of a household.
 Saturday and Sunday go by far too quickly.

-Cube life in Corporate America is stressful.
+Cubicle life in Corporate America is stressful.
 Some folks can manage stress better than others.
-I hold my own, but I know enough at this stage of the game to recognize the physical and mental impact of high-tension, crazy hours, and uninformed managers.
+I hold my own, but I know enough at this stage of the game to recognize the physical and mental impact of high tension, crazy hours, and uninformed managers.
 We take work home with us every night, and we sometimes can’t help but stew on things we shouldn’t stew about.